neet-cv/LowLight-Metricsor/README.md

 - data_path: the path to your data folder.

-- file_path: the path you want to set scores.
+- file_path: the folder path you want to set scores.

 - use_gpu: **The default value is True when cuda is available**, and of course it will be False when cuda isn't available.
 If you don't want to use gpu, then you can set it False.